Skip to content

 Section titled “Pattern 3: Hybrid (Hub-and-Spoke + Direct Peering)”

-Hub for most traffic, but direct peering for high-bandwidth or latency-sensitive flows.
+The Hybrid pattern utilizes a hub for the vast majority of organizational traffic but implements direct peering exclusively for extraordinarily high-bandwidth or latency-sensitive flows.

 Pause and predict: You have 30 VPCs that all need to communicate.
 Why is VPC Peering impractical at this scale?